tufts-embeddedsystems/Team_D_ESP32C3_G-NIMO-005/README.md

 - For the PCB design, see the Zip file in this repository with KiCAD files
 - For the enclosure design, see the Zip file in this repository with Fusion360 files
 - A archive of the teams Google Drive folder is also included in a zip folder in this repository

+## Contact Info:
+Contact Bjorn Isaacson at bjornaisaacson@gmail.com for information about the enclosure, or batteries.